dharmaturtle/documentation/README.md

 This builds the site to the `/_site` folder and serves it at `http://localhost:8080`.

+### Use build script

+You can also use the _build.sh_ file in this repository to do most of these steps for you, and then run the Jeklyy eventstore.com site to serve the entire site, or `docfx build docfx.json --serve` to only serve the documentation.

 ### Small Edits

 1. Make changes (fix typos or grammar, improve wording etc).